fcn06/swarm/README.md

 ```
 You should now see logs from all agents as the orchestrator processes three sample requests. **Congratulations, you've just run your first swarm!**

 To understand what just happened, you can access the explanations of expected logs [here](./documentation/use_case_combined_agents/sample_logs/logs_orchestrator_call).
 Additionnally, feel free to inspect the configuration files in the `documentation/use_case_combined_agents` directory.
+There is also a script to kill all the running processes created by this demo...

 ## **💡 Core Components of Swarm**